 Bleach loves doing this, especially to poor Orihime.
 Want to fight?
 Cue dramatic determination followed by the destruction of your attack abilities!
 Want to get some training?
 Not a chance, without your attack powers you're useless!
 You've trained anyways, so now you want to help fight?
 Sorry, but if you don't surrender and defect to the enemy, your friends will all die horrible deaths!
 But look, Ichigo's beaten Grimmjow and now all of you can go back...
 NOT!
 Guess what?
 You were kidnapped solely to lure your friends and allies into coming to rescue you so that your home would be left unprotected!
 And look who's there with his laser-blasting finger pressed against your chest while he scoffs over your speech about your heart!
 Oh, hey, seems like you've been rescued again... or the two lurking behind you could be readying for an attack.
 But look, Ishida joins the fray, and you two are going up to help Ichigo, who you just so happen to be in love with.
 Well, what do you know?
 Ulquiorra was waiting for you to show up so that he could blast a hole in his chest!
 And Ishida?
 He lost a hand.
 Wait, Ichigo's back... as a nearly mindless Hollow with the only goal being to protect you.
 Plus he just stabbed Ishida because he interfered in mutilating Ulquoirra's corpse, which made him view him as an obstacle in protecting you.

 And we mustn't forget that poor Ishida is as much of a Butt Monkey as Orihime is.
 Hey, you're a Quincy, which is cool, right?
 Nope!
 Because Shinigami killed off most of your clan, including your grandpa!
-But at least there's this girl you like, right?
-Wrong!
-She's in love with Ichigo who doesn't even know she likes him!
 Oh man, you have to fight that scientist dude, so you pull your ultimate technique which makes you lose all your powers!
-But don't worry, daddy is here to help, except that he has to shoot you eighteen millimeters from your heart.
-Worked up the courage to tell that girl you like her yet?
-Oh, wait!
-She just got kidnapped!
-So, just follow the hero blindly into a place you have absolutely no knowledge about!
+But don't worry, daddy is here to help, except that he has to shoot you nineteen millimeters from your heart.
+One of your closest friends is kidnapped?
+Follow the hero blindly into a place you have absolutely no knowledge about!
 GASP!
 Another Mad Scientist has shown up, and you're about to die!
 Look out, some weirdo creature is attacking Orihime!
 You try to save her, except your arm gets cut off!
 So yeah, poor Ishida doesn't have it that easy either.

 Poor Chad also receives this during the Hueco Mundo Arc, as he managed to win a fight against a named opponent by effectively showcasing his new powers.
 Chad has enough resolve to feel that he will be successful in Hueco Mundo... until Nnoitra showed up.
 That scene is another strong example that Chad is a Main Event jobber namely on how he can handle nameless Mooks and secondary named opponents but anytime he comes up against a remotely prominent opponent, well... let's just say he was on the floor for quite a while after that scene.
 In fact the GameFAQs Adult Swim Anime board once summed up the scene like this.